Most forms of steel framing used in UK construction may be grouped as follows:

 - Modular units made from light steel components.

 A wide range of standard hot-rolled steel sections is produced from which designers can select the profile, size and weight appropriate to a particular application.
-These are beam sections (UB), wide flange column sections (UC), parallel flange channel (PFC), structural hollow sections (SHS), and angle sections.
+These are beam sections (UB), column sections (UC), parallel flange channels (PFC), structural hollow sections (SHS), and angle sections.

 Modern open steel sections have parallel flanges.
 The serial size varies in increments of about 50 mm depth for the shallower sections, and about 75 mm for the deeper sections.
-The internal dimensions between the flanges are governed by the rolling mills used and so the external dimensions may vary with section weight.
+The internal dimensions between the flanges are constant, whilst the flange thickness and overall dimensions vary with section weight.
 The standardisation of hot-rolled steel sections has led to the adoption of standard connections, which have become familiar within the industry.

 |Form of construction||Span/depth ratios for different beam solutions|